tsishchanka/notes_with_tags/README.md

 WebStorm, ReactJS, Redux, JSX, SCSS, JavaScript, Material UI, Git.

 ### [App](https://fluffy-alfajores-71ec77.netlify.app/notes-list) on netlify
-The application was created as a test task
   The part with Express and MongoDB will be  allocated to a separated repo